You might have heard about the term revolving and non-revolving business loan before but do you know the difference between the two?

 If your business loan application is approved, you’ll receive disbursement in a lump sum which will be the principal loan amount.
 You’ll pay it back over a specific term ranging from 1 year to 5 years.

-Another type of non-revolving facility is secured term loan.
+Another type of non-revolving facility is secured term loan or otherwise known as asset based financing.
 You’ll not receive any cash but it’s meant to fund your company’s purchase of an asset, typically a commercial or industrial property.

 Your bank will pay directly to the asset’s seller the purchase price, including your portion of the down payment (typically 20%-30% for property purchase).
 You’ll then make monthly installment on the loan amount over 10-25 years period.